jerickjoe111/launch-school/README.md

-# Welcome to my Launch School core curriculum remote repository.
+# Welcome to my Launch School Core Curriculum remote repository.

 Here you will find: